vxco/sytdl/README.md

 > [!TIP]
 > When opening a binary file in Windows, it may be flagged as a threat.
 To proceed, click on "More Info", Then select "Run Anyway".

->[!INFO]
+---
+> [!IMPORTANT]
->Download is currently available in Release - Version 1.0.0
+> Download is currently available in Release - Version 1.0.0